-My Debut Novel
+My Latest Novel

 Born in California (and always a California girl at heart), I now live in the Twin Cities of Minnesota.
 I wrote my first novel at the age of seven – a saga about a family of chipmunks and the family of ducks who lived in the pond next door.
 I’ve been writing ever since, have published some non-fiction and a poem or two, and once even had a ten-minute one act play produced by a local theatre.
 2010 RWA Golden Heart® finalist represented by the Greyhaus Agency.